Rei-SwitchBot/faq/en-us/Contact Sensor.md

 .

 6. Please follow the instructions in the app to adjust the installation position and check if there is an improvement.

-If this still doesn't work, please submit feedback using our app for more support.
-To receive technical help from our support team, follow the steps below:

-Open our app > tap

-Profile

-> select

-Feedback

-> choose the product you need support for> Specify info to help describe your issue.

 ---